 - Minced onion

 - Sweet paprika

 - Black pepper

 Sweets & Baking

-You won’t find any refined or liquid sweeteners in my apartment, but I do use some sweet ingredients for baking.
+You won’t find any refined or liquid sweeteners in my apartment (there’s nothing wrong if you have them!), but I do use some sweet ingredients for baking.
 My go-to for desserts are Medjool dates (example 1, 2 and 3), but I do enjoy using other dried fruits as oatmeal toppings, for snacking and more.
 As for chocolate, I use unsweetened baker’s chocolate or cocoa nibs.
 Since it has a bitter taste, I simply drizzle it on desserts to get that chocolate taste.
 Cocoa nibs are great in granola bars, raw desserts or as a topping for nice cream or oatmeal!